-The above form is a statutory form which should be used in Nevada.
+The Living Will form is a statutory form which should be used in Nevada.
 Unless you have questions, it may be used without attorney input.
-In the event you check one of the “Do Not Resuscitate” boxes, you must also fill out one of the following forms.
+In the event you check one of the “Do Not Resuscitate” boxes, you must also fill out at least one other form.
 Apparently the legislature wants to make sure you mean it.

 There are other forms relating to end of life health care which are not on this website.
 Unlike your living will, these forms require the signature of your doctor.
 Generally the forms which require input from your doctor don’t become necessary until a doctor certifies that you have an incurable condition or a life expectancy of less than 5 years.
 See e.g. NRS 449.691 et. seq.
 (POLST form) or unless you are in a terminal care facility and don’t want the ambulance drivers to attempt to resuscitate you in the event of cardiac or respiratory arrest.
 See NRS 450B.400 et. seq.
 This last form must be on your person when the ambulance arrives.